 If you are using the right SUP technique your core will be doing most of the work, not your arms.
 Practically every time you complete a paddle, your abdominal muscles contract like a mini-crunch.
 As you can see Stand Up Paddle Boarding engages your core muscles and builds abdominal strength and lean muscle tone, of course at the same time paddling will strengthen your arms, legs, back, and shoulders.

 Improves Cardiovascular Health

 Yes, if you believe it or not, SUP Boarding can really reduce your stress levels.
-This sport is an excellent way to calm down, spend time with friends or alone and center yourself.
+This sport is an excellent way to calm down, spend time with friends or alone, and center yourself.
 So why does SUP Boarding actually reduce stress?
 As well all know there is a proven relationship of the calm of our brain and spending time in the natural world.
 So for example only walking in the woods can be very calming for our brain, so can sea air or simply being close to the water.
-The world of nature is simply good your overall well-being.
+The world of nature is simply good for your overall well-being.

-Physical activity in general does wonders for reducing stress, which is one of the most damaging contributors to our health.
+Physical activity, in general, does wonders for reducing stress, which is one of the most damaging contributors to our health.
 Exercise, especially when done in nature, is proven to reduce stress.

 Connection with nature

 Fresh air is good for your heart, lungs, and immune system.
 It also gives you a bit of a feel-good kick too.
 Also, as mentioned above being out on the water is calming, and engaging with nature can have a positive effect on your mental health and attitude.
 In addition, getting some extra vitamin D from the sun is good for you!
 A SUP can be used on the ocean, lakes, rivers, and canals so you really have no restrictions of when and where you can paddle.